rust-lang/rfcs/text/3735-field-projections.md

 [field type]: #field-types
 [field types]: #field-types

-The compiler generates a compiler-internal type for every field of every struct.
+The compiler generates a compiler-internal type for every sized[^2] field of every struct.
 These types can only be named via the `field_of!` macro that has the same syntax as `offset_of!`.
 Only fields accessible to the current scope can be projected.
 These types are called *field types*.

+[^2]: This restriction can be lifted in the future to include unsized types with statically known
+    alignment, but that would have to be done in unison with adding support for those fields in `offset_of!`.

 Field types implement the `UnalignedField` trait: